-This Agreement shall automatically terminate upon the closing of such sale and the City will enter into a new lease between the City and the buyer that is based upon such terms and conditions, including rental rates, of the then-current Airport standard lease form being offered by the City, provided: (i) Lessee is not in default in the payment of any Rent or in any other provisions of this Agreement, is in good standing at the Airport, and submits a current certificate from the City Building Inspector to the Airport Manager that the Improvements are structurally sound and is projected to be sound for the duration of the new lease; and (ii) the new lease is consistent with the Airport’s Master Plan then in effect and all federal rules, regulations, directives, and guidelines or other obligations with respect to the Airport, including but not limited to the Grant Assurances; and
+This Agreement shall automatically terminate upon the closing of such sale and the City will enter into a new lease between the City and the buyer that is based upon such terms and conditions, including rental rates, of the then-current Airport standard lease form being offered by the City, provided: (i) Lessee is not in default in the payment of any Rent or in any other provisions of this Agreement, is in good standing at the Airport, and submits a current certificate from the City Building Inspector to the Airport Manager that the Improvements are structurally sound and is projected to be sound for the duration of the new lease; and (ii) the new lease is consistent with the Airport’s Master Plan then in effect and all federal rules, regulations, directives, and guidelines or other obligations with respect to the Airport, including but not limited to the Grant Assurances; and THIS SECTION should be moved to the TERMS part of the lease

-Lessee shall pay a transaction fee shall to the City based upon the sales price or the current assessor’s valuation, whichever is higher, at the time of the sale prior to a new lease being issued according to the then-approved Heber City Consolidate Fee Schedule.
+Lessee shall pay a transaction fee to the City based upon the sales price or the current assessor’s valuation, whichever is higher, at the time of the sale prior to a new lease being issued according to the then-approved Heber City Consolidate Fee Schedule.

 Sale to City.
 In the event the Improvements are sold to the City prior to the end of the Term, the City may deduct from the purchase price any unpaid Rents or amounts due under this Agreement and, upon the closing of such sale, this Agreement shall automatically terminate.